WordOps/docs.wordops.net/docs/commands/stack.md

 This will install the `--web` stack and `--admin` stack.

+!!! info
+    You can define MariaDB and PHP version to install by default in `/etc/wo/wo.conf`

 Nginx, PHP 8.0, MariaDB, Netdata, Fail2Ban, WordOps dashboard, phpMyAdmin, Adminer, MySQLtuner, OpcacheGUI

 ### Web